MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/us-gcc-deployment.md

 - US federal, state, local, tribal, and territorial government entities
 - Private entities that use Dynamics 365 US Government to provide solutions to government entities or to a qualified member of the cloud community
-- Private entities that have customer data that is subject to government regulations, where Dynamics 365 US Government is the appropriate service to meet the regulatory requirements for that data.
+- Private entities that have customer data that is subject to government regulations, where Dynamics 365 US Government is the appropriate service to meet the regulatory requirements for that data

 For information, see [Dynamics 365 US Government](/power-platform/admin/microsoft-dynamics-365-government).